I am currently going through a .NET/React course and one lesson was about CancellationToken which I have seen before but never really understood.

 Testing CancellationToken

-I have passed a CancellationToken
+In my ActivitiesController I have passed a CancellationToken to the GetActivities method.

 |